 results as an estimation for the switching time which is similar to Eq.
 (52).
 In order to calculate the unknown quantities Tdisc and Edisc the heat and the current continuity equation were solved in a 2D axisymmetric domain.
-Using this model the experimental SET switching kinetics data could be nicely fitted as illustrated in Figure 91a.
+Using this model, the experimental SET switching kinetics data could be nicely fitted as illustrated in Figure 91a.
 Moreover, the field and temperature contributions to the switching time could be deduced.
 When only field-acceleration was considered (blue dashed line) the switching speed is only accelerated by less than two orders of magnitude.
 In contrast, the temperature increase shown as black solid line leads to an acceleration of up to 10 orders of magnitude (red solid line) and is thus the dominating contribution for these systems.

 Fleck et al. derived an analytical model to determine the quantities Tdisc and Edisc for determining the SET time using Eq.
 (61) [521].
 With this model the experimental data of a SrTiO3-based filamentary-switching cell could be accurately described as shown in Figure 91b.
 This data set is identical to the one depicted with black open squares in Figure 83a.
 Note that Eq.
 (61) is only valid when current and voltage are constant over time.
 This means the drift velocity is constant with time.
 Of course, this precondition needs to be verified.
 This analysis was later applied to switching experiments in the ps regime where the pulse-shape arriving at the cell is strongly affected by charging speed [525] as shown before (Figure 84c).